Welcome Child Care Providers!

 Day Care Homes

 A family or group day care home must sign an agreement with a sponsoring organization to participate in CACFP.
 Day care home must be licensed, TrustLined and approved to provide day care services.
-Reimbursement for meals served in day care homes is based upon eligibility for tier I rates (which targets higher levels of reimbursement to low-income areas, providers, or children) or lower tier II rates.
+Reimbursement for meals served in day care homes is based upon eligibility for tier I & II rates (which targets higher levels of reimbursement to low-income areas, providers, or children).

 CLAIMING REIMBURSEMENT FOR MEALS SERVED